 I went to Hastings College in Hastings, Nebraska and received my Bachelor of Arts Degree in Piano Performance.
 During my time at college, I performed several solo recitals, accompanied vocal and instrumental majors during their recitals, started teaching students of my own for the Piano Pedagogy classes (the study of teaching piano), and increased my knowledge of Music Theory.

 After graduating, I began recruiting piano students to start a studio of my own.
 The best compliment I have ever received about being a piano teacher was the student wished to become a teacher of music, like me.

-I have been teaching piano lessons for almost 15 years and now I want to bring that experience to you.
+I have been teaching piano lessons for over 16 years and now I want to bring that experience to you.

 *** Lesson Details ***

 I am a very laid back instructor, and I will ask you questions about your life and ambitions about learning to play the piano.
 This enables me to tailor my lesson plan to you specifically.
 I have several different methods that I employ, and I will work with you to recommend a method based on your personality or learning style.

 When taking lessons with me, you will learn how to read music, count rhythms, position the body, identify notes on the keyboard, play full songs, and even create your own music.
 I also believe theory, history, and technique are important for a balanced lesson.
 Whether it's starting from the beginning, or picking up where you left off, I am confident that I can help you improve your skills at the piano.

 I teach children 5 years and older.
 This is a great age to introduce music because it develops skills needed later in life, such as math, communication, and language.